 Particle size and zeta potential of NPs were determined in purified water using a Zetasizer Nano ZS system (Malvern Instruments, Malvern, UK).
-Particle size and morphology of H-CS-NPs were observed by transmission electron microscope (TEM) with a JEOL electron microscope (Tokyo, Japan).28 of SRF was measured by ultraviolet-visible spectroscopy spectrophotometer at a wavelength of 267 nm.30 The drug encapsulation efficiency (EE) as well as the loading capacity (LC) of NPs were calculated by the formulas:
+Particle size and morphology of H-CS-NPs were observed by transmission electron microscope (TEM) with a JEOL electron microscope (Tokyo, Japan).28

-The amount of CDDP in the NPs was tested by an Inductively Coupled Plasma Optical Emission Spectrometer (ICP-OES, PerkinElmer Inc, Waltham, MA, USA).29 The amount
+The amount of CDDP in the NPs was tested by an Inductively Coupled Plasma Optical Emission Spectrometer (ICPOES, PerkinElmer Inc, Waltham, MA, USA).29 The amount

 Figure 2 Preparation scheme (A) and TEM image (B) of H-CS-NPs.

 Note: H-CS-NPs were prepared using a nanoprecipitation technique.